sergioferniza/edaf75/README.md

 our `Performance` table: `performance_time` which is the `DATE` data type.
 I already added this to my cleaned up SQL script.

+## Foreign Key Referencing
+1. When we add data to the `Ticket`, a random UUID is created for `TicketId`.
+How can we use the same UUIDs in the `Performance` table?